 Examples of worthwhile professional development activities include:

-- observing other teachers and learners in another learning centre
+- observing other teachers and learners in another setting

 - discussions with other teachers such as guidance counsellors, senior staff or with advisers or specialist education services

-- becoming familiar with the library, teaching resources and records of the learning centre
+- becoming familiar with the library, teaching resources and records of the setting

-- finding out about the policies and procedures in your learning centre
+- finding out about the policies and procedures in your setting

 - studying professional material, analysing your own professional needs and development, and planning for better teaching